Washington DC Hoods Map

-In the Highlands (Washington Highlands) there is many past and current housing projects like Valley Green (13th N Da Woodz a.k.a.
-Death Valley) or now the rebuilt Wheeler Creek apartments, Linda Pollin, Alley Mob of Condon Terrace, or the Highland Dwellings.
-Other areas of the Highlands, which was one of the city’s most active communities even though there are no Washington DC gangs, is Stonelake, Brandywine, and Whaler Place.
+In the Highlands (Washington Highlands) there are many past and current housing projects like Valley Green (13th N Da Woodz a.k.a.
+Death Valley) or now the rebuilt Wheeler Creek apartments, Linda Pollin, Alley Mob of Condon Terrace, the Highland Dwellings, and multiple other complexes.

-The whole section of Alabama Avenue includes the former Stanton Terrace, which was the Frederick Douglas Homes and Stanton Dwellings until it was redeveloped into the Henson Ridge apartments, the 1-5 Millionaires around 15th N Congress Pl., Congress Park, the Parkland apartments and the Smokeworld, the Deuce Deuce for 22nd Street apartments in Shipley, the Bloody 5th for 25th Street of Shipley Park, along with other blocks like Trenton Park around Mississippi and 6th or the whole 3rd World aka Congress Heights.
+Continuing, the Alabama Avenue section includes the former Stanton Terrace, which was the Frederick Douglas Homes and Stanton Dwellings, Congress Park, the Parkland apartments and the Smokeworld, the Deuce Deuce for 22nd Street apartments in Shipley, the Bloody 5th for 25th Street of Shipley Park, along with other blocks like Trenton Park around Mississippi and 6th.

-One of Washington D.C.’s largest and most popular streets is Benning Road, and on the South Side there is Marshall Heights and the old Eastgate Garden Projects, the old 58th Street Projects, Benning Woodz, and Benning Terrace, known to everybody as Simple City.
+One of Washington D.C.’s largest and most popular streets is Benning Road.
+On the South Side there is Marshall Heights and the old Eastgate Garden Projects, the old 58th Street Projects, Benning Woodz, and Benning Terrace, known to everybody as Simple City.

 Also in the Southeast is the MAC (Minnesota Avenue), 37th Street (Fort Dupont Dwellings and Stoddert Terrace Projects), Lench Mob (Woodland Terrace/Langston Lane), and few other sections that are placed on the map above.